diffgram/diffgram/sdk/readme.md

 			local = True)
 ```

-Open image from path and run both networks on same image.
+This ppens an image from a local path and runs both brains on same image.
 We are only reading the image once, so you can stack as many networks
 as you need here.